On Using Certified Training towards Empirical Robustness: Experimental Study

-\paragraph{Long training schedule} \looseness=-1 We now investigate whether certified training schemes can be more beneficial under longer training schedules.
+\paragraph{Experimental setting} \looseness=-1 We now investigate whether certified training schemes can be more beneficial under longer training schedules.
 We consider a schedule of $160$ epochs from the certified training literature~\citep{Shi2021} in which the learning rate is decayed twice towards the end of training, and the perturbation radius (for all methods and loss components) is gradually increased from $0$ to its target value during the first $80$ epochs.
 In order to show the benefits of tuning for each $\epsilon$, the hyper-parameters of Exp-IBP and ForwAbs ($\alpha$ and $\lambda$, respectively) are tuned to maximize validation AA accuracy individually on each setup considered in table~\ref{fig-table-long-schedule}, with the exception of $\epsilon=\nicefrac{16}{255}$ CIFAR-10, which re-uses the values from $\epsilon=\nicefrac{24}{255}$ to reduce computational overhead.
 As in figures~\ref{fig-eps-cifar10-ver}~to~\ref{fig-adv-acc-cnn-cifar100}, N-FGSM is used to generate $\vx_{\text{adv}, \mathds{A}}$ for Exp-IBP and ForwAbs, except for ``Exp-IBP PGD-5", which relies on PGD-5 instead.
 Noticing the beneficial effect of large $\alpha$ values, we also include pure IBP ($\alpha=1$), whose loss is attack-free, in the comparison.
-Table~\ref{fig-table-long-schedule} shows that Exp-IBP outperforms PGD-5 at all considered CIFAR-10 setups.
-While empirical robustness is maximized when the IBP accuracy is large on $\epsilon=\nicefrac{24}{255}$, it is not the case for $\epsilon=\nicefrac{8}{255}$.
-Remarkably, pure IBP training outperforms all other methods for $\epsilon\geq\nicefrac{16}{255}$ on CIFAR-10.
-Exp-IBP PGD-5 demonstrates that on CIFAR-10 certified training techniques can also improve robustness when applied on top of multi-step attacks: this appears to be useful to improve performance when single-step attacks systematically fail.
-While ForwAbs can significantly boost the empirical robustness of N-FGSM, it manages to outperform PGD-5 only on CIFAR-10 with $\epsilon=\nicefrac{24}{255}$.
-Finally, the long schedule does not benefit certified training schemes on CIFAR-100, where their relative performance compared to multi-step attacks remains unvaried compared to the cyclic schedule, and for which we did not find the use of PGD-5 to generate the attacks for Exp-IBP to be beneficial.